 Victor’s book Lead Inside the Box: How Smart Leaders Guide Their Teams to Exceptional Results shows leaders how to better allocate their energy across their team members to achieve higher levels of performance.
+He’s also the author of The Camino Way which explores leadership lessons he learned during a walk across Spain.
 He has over twenty years of experience teaching and applying advanced problem-solving, communication and presentation techniques.
 His experience is broad and covers both the public and private sector.

 He spent three years as a consultant and case team leader in the Dallas and London offices of Bain & Company.
 He led strategy engagements with clients in the US, Great Britain, France and Spain in a variety of industries, including automotive, aerospace, energy and office supplies.
 He was also a trainer in the Associate Consulting Training program, a two-week intensive session held annually to train new college hires from all Bain’s global offices in all aspects of Bain’s consulting, problem solving, and communication methods.